 Keeping yourself updated on your CIBIL score is one thing while you are looking for a new credit line.
 If your score seems not very satisfactory or incapable of getting you a new credit facility, you can always think of making it better with time.
 A minimum period of 3-6 months is required to see a change in the score.
 However, what score is a good one?
 What can you do to improve it?

 1. What score is a good CIBIL score?

 A credit score ranges from 300 to 900 where any score around 300 states that you have not managed finances well in the past.
 Such a score will give a negative impression on you to the lenders saying you have not paid back the loans on time in the past.
 Lenders may not want to give you a new loan when you have not paid the previous loans properly.

 On the flip side, a score near 900 states that you can be trusted with money and improves your chances of getting a new credit facility.
 Lenders will be more than happy to start a new transaction with you.
 You may also get the best deals in terms of the interest rate.
-Any score above 750 means you can manage money well.
+According to the latest algorithm, any score above 650-700 means you can manage money well.